The Happy Pod: Escaping death on a glacier

 This BBC podcast is supported by ads outside the UK.

-This is the Happy Pod from the BBC World Service.
+This is a Happy Pod from the BBC World Service.

 Also, a surprising new source of fresh drinking water and a vaccine to protect one of Australia's best-loved animals against a disease that's threatening their survival.